checkdigits/checkdigits/README.md

 [![Ian Barker](https://www.repeatinformation.com/profile_pics/ianb_headshot.jpg)](https://www.repeatinformation.com)

-Hello.
+*Hello.
 My name is Ian Barker.
-I tell computers what to do.
+I tell computers what to do.*

 ---

 ### What do I do?

-I am a British American professional software developer, designer and technical author.
+✅ I am a British American professional software developer, designer and technical author.

-I am also an [Embarcadero MVP](https://www.embarcadero.com/embarcadero-mvp-program).  **_Delphi is my super-power_**.
+✅ I am also an [Embarcadero MVP](https://www.embarcadero.com/embarcadero-mvp-program).  **_Delphi is my super-power_**.

-You can view a  more about me at [_About.me/IanBarker_](https://About.me/IanBarker).
+✅ You can view a  more about me at [_About.me/IanBarker_](https://About.me/IanBarker).

 ### Where can you see my work?

 Most of my daily work is for software houses and is generally covered under one or more NDAs.
 Not only can I not show it I usually can't even talk about it.
+The repos for that work are private so you (hopefully) can't see them - I am a very prolific coder and I have a **lot** of repos 😀

 However, nearly everything else I do is Open Source and public.
 You can either find it on my GitHub profile here or at my blog website.